 - Wear good walking shoes.
 Seriously.
 The trail around the Tidal Basin alone is more than 2 miles long, so expect to really get your steps in along with your cherry blossom peeping.

 - Prepare for any weather.
 Check the weather a few days before your trip, but even then pack a rain coat or umbrella and layers.
 Late March/early April weather can vary in DC, but you can generally expect mild temperatures (in the 50s-60s F is normal) during the day.
-It was cloudy and windy almost the whole time we visited in 2022, but luckily didn't rain much.
+It was cloudy and windy almost the whole time we visited, but luckily didn't rain much.

 Where to stay in Washington, DC for cherry blossoms